amarpan/how-to-write-a-README/README.md

 ### Tips - Header

 1. Royalty-free stock photos can be found on [Pexels](https://www.pexels.com/), [Pixabay](https://pixabay.com/), or [Unsplash](https://unsplash.com/).
-2. Free photo editing tools like [Photopea](https://www.photopea.com/) can streamline the editing process with their ability to import images from URLs and export images directly into [imgur](https://imgur.com/).
+2. Use a free photo editing tool like [Photopea](https://www.photopea.com/) to streamline the editing process by importing images from URLs and exporting them directly into [imgur](https://imgur.com/).
 </div>

 <div id="description">